jennifer-bio/epimuller/docs/README.rst

 Workflow overview
 ~~~~~~~~~~~~~~~~~

--  epimuller-parse (optional): parse fasta names with '*bar* isodate'
+-  **epimuller-parse** (optional): parse fasta names with '*bar*
-   suffix into usable fasta and metadata files.
+   isodate' suffix into usable fasta and metadata files.
--  epimuller: wrapper for epimuller-define and epimuller-draw.
+-  **epimuller**: wrapper for epimuller-define and epimuller-draw.

-   -  epimuller-define: assigns samples to clades based on ancestral
+   -  **epimuller-define**: assigns samples to clades based on ancestral
       reconstruction of specified aa mutations or trait (hierarchy), and
-      counts samples withen each time frame (abundance).
+      counts number of samples in a clade withen each time frame
+      (abundance).
-   -  epimuller-draw: plots the frequency clades overtime, as specifed
+   -  **epimuller-draw**: plots the frequency clades overtime, as
-      by abundance and hierarchy inputs from epimuller-define.
+      specifed by abundance and hierarchy inputs from epimuller-define.

 Source code avaliblity
 ~~~~~~~~~~~~~~~~~~~~~~